Recruitment process

 If you are among the successful candidates at interview stage, you will undergo a medical assessment and an Enhanced Disclosure and Barring Service (criminal records) check prior to commencing your training.
 We will also need to receive two satisfactory references, and proof of your identity and right to work in the UK.

-If you receive a final offer of employment, you will be expected to start your initial 16-week training course as an Apprentice Firefighter on 7 April 2026.
+If you receive a final offer of employment, you will the start your initial 16-week training course as an Apprentice Firefighter.
 You will undertake a Level 3 Operational Firefighter Apprenticeship, which typically takes up to 18 months in total to complete.
 The first 16 weeks of this journey are based at our state of the art training centre in Winsford before you are posted to a station within Cheshire.

-All the online stages should be completed by yourself alone and unassisted on a computer, laptop or tablet.
-They are not compatible with a smartphone.
+All the online stages should be completed by yourself alone and unassisted on a computer, smartphone, laptop or tablet.
 You should ensure that you have a stable internet connection when accessing and completing all the online stages.
 Checks may be undertaken at a later stage in the selection process to verify that you have completed these tests without assistance.

 The online assessments are managed by an external provider.
 If you experience any IT issues during any stage of the online process, please contact the support team using the email address provided in the instructions.